NOTE: THE PRIMARY INSTRUCTOR MUST SUBMIT GRADES VIA CYBERBEAR

 - Credit/No Credit is undefined in relation to traditional grades for graduate coursework.

-- 'NF' may be assigned only if the student NEVER attended class.
-The assumption of the 'NF' grade is that a registration error occurred and the 'F' grade is not earned.
-The 'NF' grade will enable the student to correct a registration error without petitioning.
+- “NF” should be assigned only if the student never attended class.
+The assumption of the “NF” grade is that a registration error occurred and the “F” grade is not earned.
+The “NF” grade enables the student to correct a registration error without petitioning.

-- 'F' ('RF' for Remedial Classes - those numbered below the 100-level) is the grade assigned if a student attended one or more class days.
-Please provide last date of attendance using this format: MM/DD/YYYY
+- “F” (“RF” for Remedial Classes - those numbered below the 100-level) should be assigned if a student fails a course and attended one or more class days.
+Please provide last date of attendance using this format: MM/DD/YYYY.

-- 'I' (incomplete) is appropriate when a student has been in regular attendance and passing for a majority of the class meeting, but is unable to finish for reasons acceptable to you, within the semester.
-If you assign an incomplete grade and the alternate grade is not an 'F', then click on Link to Send Alternate Grades (other than 'F') For INCOMPLETE To Registrar's Office.
+- “I” (incomplete) is appropriate when a student has been in regular attendance and passing for a majority of the class meeting, but is unable to finish within the semester for reasons acceptable to you.
+An “I” will remain on the transcript, preceding the final grade (i.e. IA-, IC, ICR, IF, etc.) as an indicator that the student finished work after the semester.
+If you wish to assign an incomplete and the alternate grade is not an “F”, see above for directions.

 Electronic Grade Change Form